bmatusiak/node-kbstroke/README.md

 node-kbstroke
 =============

-This detects window keyboard strokes
+This detects keyboard strokes

+(Windows Only)
+sorry linux,(untested on mac)

 ``` js